 Strengths-based counseling is another form of therapy often used in individual therapy sessions that focuses on strengths and skills you already have.
 By making you aware of the strengths you already possess, you can use these strengths as a starting point for learning better ways to resolve the difficulties in your life.
 This type of therapy is aimed at empowering you instead of placing a majority of the focus on the problem.

-Group therapy is another part of the treatment process we offer at our facility near Atlanta, Georgia.
+Group therapy is another part of the addiction treatment process.
 The groups we hold are either process-based groups or psycho-educational groups.
 Each process group focuses upon a common theme, such as the consequences of substance abuse or triggers that may lead to relapse.
 These groups allow you to work through your personal emotions while also connecting with individuals going through similar circumstances.
 Psycho-educational groups educate you about topics related to substance abuse, such as medication management or co-occurring disorders.
 You will most likely participate in both types of groups.

 Riverwoods offers additional methods outside of traditional therapy models to help you recover from substance abuse.
-This include:
+These include:

 - Expressive therapy